-Pure gold is a mined mineral of bright orangey-yellow color.
+Pure gold is a mined mineral of bright orange-yellow color.
 There has never been any gold color, other than yellow.
-I can’t stress it enough because I hear terms like “pure white gold” way too frequently.
+I can’t stress this enough because I hear terms like “pure white gold” way too frequently.

 Now, if pure gold is yellow, how come we have jewelry that is made of white, rose, and green gold?
 Also, what do 18K, 14K, 12K mean exactly?

 90%+ of gold jewelry you see on the market is not made of pure gold, but of gold alloy.
 Gold alloy is a mix of pure gold and other metals.

 The use of gold alloys instead of pure gold in jewelry has practical, financial, and aesthetical reasons:

 Durability.
 Pure gold is rather soft.
 If you don’t want your ring to carry the imprints of the objects you grab or bump into, or if you want a sturdy reliable prong setting for that precious stone, pure (24K) gold may not be the best choice.

 Weight.
 Pure gold is heavy!
 Gold atoms weigh almost four times as much as iron atoms.
 So, those pure gold “statement” earrings may pull your ears hard enough for you to get a headache (and stretched earholes over time).

 Cost.
 Naturally, if a pure gold piece weighs more, it costs more.
 And gold is quite expensive.
 Just for the reference, an ounce of pure gold costs 75 times more than an ounce of pure silver.
 Gold is also twice the price of platinum nowadays.

 Color variety.
 We like the color options!
 Mixing gold with other metals creates various color possibilities.
 When we add other metals we get white, champagne, rose, and green gold colors.